 Gunmen attacked border checkpoints manned by the Ivorian military near the town of Toulepleu in Ivory Coast's volatile western borderlands on Monday morning.
 The fighting lasted much of the day, and one Ivorian soldier was wounded.

-Liberia dispatched troops to its side of the frontier during the clashes in an effort to contain the violence and arrested the men as they attempted to flee into Liberian territory.
+Liberia dispatched troops to its side of the frontier during the clashes in an effort to contain the violence and arrested the men as they attempted to flee into Liberian territory."These men were trying to enter Liberia illegally with their weapons when they were arrested.
+These men did not deny their involvement in the attack," Defence Minister Brownie Samukai told reporters.

 "From the identities of the six men arrested ... all of them are Ivorians.
 They are in detention, and the ministry of justice is working on the prosecution process," he said.